New Mexico Security Deposit Returns & Deductions

 Can the Landlord Charge for Nail Holes in New Mexico?

-Yes, landlords can charge a tenant for nail holes if they damage the walls in a way that is not a result of ordinary enjoyment of the rental unit.
+New Mexico landlords can charge a tenant for nail holes if they damage the walls in a way that doesn’t demonstrate an ordinary and reasonable level of care.

 Can the Landlord Charge a Cleaning Fee in New Mexico?

-New Mexico law allows landlords to charge for cleaning costs limited to bringing the residence back to its original condition at the start of the lease term, except for normal wear and tear.
+New Mexico law allows landlords to charge for cleaning costs limited to bringing the residence back to its original condition at the start of the lease term.
+Lack of cleanliness is considered deductible rather than normal wear and tear.

 Can the Landlord Charge for Painting in New Mexico?